ashwinkumar12345/ethereum-app1/README.md

 - compile.js - small script that compiles the contract in the contracts folder
 - deploy.js - small script that takes the compiled code and deploys it to the Rinkeby N/W

+#### Syntax Highlighting in Atom

+- Install the language-ethereum plugin in Atom